Skip to main content.

 • New evidence that was not reasonably available at the time the determination was made, and that could affect the outcome of the matter; or

-• The responsible Office of Diversity, Equity & Inclusion staff member (e.g., Chief Diversity Officer, Investigator) or decision maker had a conflict of interest or bias for against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.
+• The responsible Office of Diversity, Equity & Inclusion staff member (e.g., Chief Diversity Officer, Investigator) or decision maker had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

-Appeals may be submitted online at:
+Appeals may be submitted online on the Discrimination Case Employee Appeal form

-H. False Complaints
+H. False complaints

-The University reserves the right to discipline members of the University community who bring false complaints of discrimination.
+The university reserves the right to discipline members of the university community who bring false complaints of discrimination.
 No complaint will be considered “false” solely because it cannot be corroborated.

-Age Discrimination in Employment Act of 1967 (ADEA), amended in 1978 and 1986, states that it is unlawful to discriminate in employment against persons aged 40 and over on the basis of age.
+• Age Discrimination in Employment Act of 1967 (ADEA), amended in 1978 and 1986, states that it is unlawful to discriminate in employment against persons aged 40 and over on the basis of age.

-Americans with Disabilities Act of 1990 (ADA) and Rehabilitation Act of 1973 prohibit
+• Americans with Disabilities Act of 1990 (ADA) and Rehabilitation Act of 1973 prohibit discrimination in employment and education against qualified individuals with mental or physical disabilities.

-Massachusetts Anti-Discrimination Law (M.G.L.
+• Massachusetts Anti-Discrimination Law (M.G.L.
 Chapter 151B) prohibits discrimination in employment on the basis of race, sex, religion, age, color, national origin, sexual orientation, reserve status, and disability.

 Age – All persons over 40 years of age are protected from job discrimination on the basis of their age.

-genetic tests and the genetic tests of an individual’s family members, as well as information about any disease, disorder or condition of an individual’s family members (i.e. an individual’s family medical history).
+Genetic information - This law makes it illegal to discriminate against employees or applicants because of genetic information.
+Genetic information includes information about an individual’s genetic tests and the genetic tests of an individual’s family members, as well as information about any disease, disorder or condition of an individual’s family members (i.e. an individual’s family medical history).
 The law also makes it illegal to retaliate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.

-because of the individual’s national origin.
+National origin/ancestry – It is unlawful to discriminate against any employee or applicant because of the individual’s national origin.
 No one can be denied equal employment opportunity because of birthplace, ancestry, culture, linguistic characteristics common to a specific ethnic group, or accent.
 Equal employment opportunity cannot be denied because of marriage or association with persons of a national origin group; membership or association with specific ethnic promotion groups; attendance or participation in schools, churches, temples or mosques generally associated with a national origin group; or a surname associated with a national origin group.

 Race – Non-Whites, including African, Hispanic, Asian, and Native American individuals, are often collectively referred to people of color or minorities.
 However, the law prohibits discrimination against any racial group, including Whites.